enmanuelmag/iaflow/README.md

 ```

 ## `add_dataset`
 This function add a new dataset to the internal structure of maker models to build later to training.
+The dataset could be an instance of `tf.data.Dataset`, list of Tensors of whatever that could be passes to the `fit` method of `tf.keras.Model`.

 ```python
 ia_maker.add_dataset(